-- Surface Pros will only support 64bit version of Windows, so it’s possible only a 64bit windows image or repair disk boot successfully
+- Surface Pros will only support 64bit version of Windows, so it is only possible to boot from a 64bit windows image or repair disk boot successfully

 - Disable secure boot in the BIOS of the device to do the OS install (and re-enable it after the install is done)

-- Check the size of your USB disk.
-Recommended 8 or 16gb simply due to the size of the windows 10 image files but can be bigger.
-Do not go more than 32gb due to the fact that fat32 has a restriction of a maximum of 32gb partition size.
+- If you are trying to boot your surface pro from USB check the size of your USB disk.
+It is recommended that you use an 8 or 16GB simply due to the size of the windows 10 image files but can be bigger.
+Do not go more than 32GB due to the fact that fat32 has a restriction of a maximum of 32GB partition size.